-Travel by train between Munich, Germany and Salzburg, Austria is: Partially open.
+Travel between Munich, Germany and Salzburg, Austria by train is: Partially open.

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Germany
+International entry status: Entry is partially open for citizens and permanent residents of Germany

-Reentry to Germany is allowed for: Entry is restricted for citizens and permanent residents of Austria
+International entry is allowed for: Entry is partially open for citizens and permanent residents of Austria

 The government of Germany has imposed these measures to reduce the spread of COVID-19: